-Probate is invoked upon a person’s passing and exists for the purpose of validating a will — when there is one — and ensuring that the estate is administered in a legally acceptable manner.
+Probate is invoked upon a person’s passing and exists to validate a will — when there is one — and ensuring that the estate is administered in a legally acceptable manner.

 Although probate is a notoriously cumbersome process, it allows the court to protect the estate of a deceased individual.
 However, various issues can cause probate to drag on for years.

-Fortunately, there are some strategies available to help you streamline probate — or avoid it altogether in some cases — and still allow your heirs and beneficiaries to enjoy your assets.
+Fortunately, some strategies are available to help you streamline probate — or avoid it altogether in some cases — and still allow your heirs and beneficiaries to enjoy your assets.

-Based on your situation, our team will begin crafting a plan that achieves your estate planning goals and settles your estate in an effective and timely manner.
-When finished, you will be able to rest assured that the most precious things in your life — from your family to your assets — will be taken care of how you see fit.
+Based on your situation, our team will begin crafting a plan that achieves your estate planning goals and settles your estate effectively and promptly.
+When finished, you can rest assured that the most precious things in your life — from your family to your assets — will be taken care of how you see fit.

 Helping individuals plan their estates is something we enjoy at Slater and Zurz.
 We get immense satisfaction when our clients feel they can live their lives without worrying about the future and how it will affect their loved ones and their resources.

-As someone looking into estate planning, it is important to know that there are various tools available to your estate planning attorney to help you achieve the ends you are seeking.
+As someone looking into estate planning, it is important to know that there are various tools available to your estate planning attorney to help you achieve the ends you seek.

 Creating a will is similar to creating a contract stipulating how your assets will be distributed.
 If it is ultimately deemed valid, it will be respected by the court and executed by the administrator.
 Practically any situation you can imagine relating to your assets and life can be covered in your will, including: